What is the benefit of a Play-Based Early Learning?

 In the play kitchen, there is no shortage of materials, but we all know some are more coveted than others, and these will eventually be the items to share or take turns with.
 Again, requiring communication, empathy, understanding, and good friendship building skills.

-Throughout the day in a play-based preschool, there are many routines and transitions for the children to practice using their skills.
-First, there are routines such as what to do first when you come into the preschool, (take off coat, hang up bag, wash your hands etc) There will be a daily routine of when snack or lunch is as well as group or outside play time.
+Throughout the day in play-based early learning, there are many routines and transitions for the children to practice using their skills.
+First, there are routines such as what to do first when you come into the centre, (take off coat, hang up bag, wash your hands etc) There will be a daily routine of when snack or lunch is as well as group or outside play time.

 All these parts of the routine are also transitional times when children learn how to stop one activity to move on to the next.
 How to wait for their turn to wash their hands or go outside.
 In keeping in line with the play-based approach, songs, games, and activities are included to keep these transitions fun.